 - Navy or black shorts

-- White T-shirt
+- White, Red, Blue or Green T-shirt corresponding to the child's colour team.

 - Sandshoes

 PE Kits should be kept in school at all times.
 Suitable bags are available through our school uniform supplier and from the school office.